kevikoech/blender_addon_tutorial/readme.rst

 3D **Vector** instances, a convenient class provided by the **mathutils** module and allows vectors to be multiplied by numbers and matrices.

-If you are interested to read into **mathutils.Vector** utility functions there are many handy utility functions such as getting the angle between vectors, cross product, dot products as well as more advanced functions in **mathutils.geometry** such as bezier spline interpolation and ray-triangle intersection.
+If you are interested in this area, read into **mathutils.Vector** - there are many handy utility functions such as getting the angle between vectors, cross product, dot products as well as more advanced functions in **mathutils.geometry** such as bezier spline interpolation and ray-triangle intersection.